dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 Where:

-* *type* is the type of the tag being read, and 8 means that it is a Framebuffer info tag.
+* *type* is the type of the tag being read, and 8 means that it is a framebuffer info tag.
 * *size* it indicates the size of the tag (header info included).
 * *framebuffer_addr* it contains the current address of the framebuffer.
 * *framebuffer_pitch* contains the pitch in bytes.